T H E F A R M E R S

 Travis grew up on a wheat and sheep farm in Northern WA, and then chose to pursue his passion for agriculture, graduating with a BSc in Agricultural Science at UWA.

-Following this, he had a variety of jobs working in research and development within the sheep/wool industry, as well as continuing with his own farming enterprise with his brother.
+Following this, he had a variety of jobs working in research and development within the sheep/wool industry, as well as working alongside his brother with their own lease blocks.
 This led him to an Agricultural advisory role opportunity in the Falkland Islands, which is where he and Zoë met.

 Travis is also really passionate about growing good food for people and believes that the traceability element of what we do here is vital, so that people know their farmer and know where their food comes from.